Murti74/WetterPi/README.md

 # WetterPi

-This Projcet focuses on showing weather statistics on an OLED Display with the use of the Raspberry Pi (WH) and python .
+This smal project will show you on displaying weather statistics on an OLED Display with the use of the Raspberry Pi (WH) and python .

 The Oled display I used for this project can be bought here